oksana-makarova/CS205-QuantumSimulations/docs/spark.md

 ```
 matlab -nosplash -nodisplay -r "ED_evolve_csv(4, 1000, 0, $PARALLEL_SEQ, '$MYDIR/testdir_spark')"
 ```
 Here, I’ve set the number of qubits to 4 (since we are just testing the averaging portion of the code, rather than the GPU acceleration), and the number of time steps to 1000.
+These can be changed if desired.
 If you get an error saying runtask.sh will not execute, try running:
 ```
 $ chmod u+x runtask.sh
 ```